syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

     }
 }
 {% endhighlight %}

-    * You can continue to keep your view as the content view of the main page and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.

 ### Displaying pop-up when the SfPopupLayout is not set as root view

+You can continue to keep your view as the content view of the main page and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.

+Refer to the following code example for displaying popup.

 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>